 1. Track your spending

 I can’t stress this enough.
 Using a spending app for the past year or so has shown me when my spending is out of control in certain areas.
 It has been useful to categorise my spending.
-So I know how much is coming out in rent, credit cards, loans.
-Then how much I spend eating out v shopping, entertainment and you guessed it alcohol.
-Recently I have signed up to a Monzo Card – the bank of the future.
-In my Money Monday series I will review the bank account and app.
+So I know how much is coming out of my bank account in rent, credit cards, loans each month.
+Then I can see how much I spend eating out v shopping, entertainment and going out having fun.

 Saving is impossible when you are broke living and working in the city.
 However, from someone who spent most of their working life not saving.
 It’s best to save a small amount each month than nothing at all.
 One of the best things I did in 2017 was to save £25 a week into a savings account.
 It doesn’t matter if you get paid monthly.
 You won’t notice this amount leave your account – just make sure you leave enough in at the end of the month – and it builds up over time.